jcodybaker/esp32-weight/README.md

 # BTHome Prometheus Collector/Exporter + Local Sensor Platform

 This project provides a firmware image for esp32-based devices which can relay [bthome](https://bthome.io) measurements from Bluetooth-low-energy (BLE) and export them as prometheus metrics.
-Additionally, it exports measurements from a local load-cell (HX711) sensor as well operational data about the device.
+Additionally, it exports measurements from a local load-cell (HX711) sensor, DS18B20 temperatures sensors, [Atlas Scientific EZO-PMP](https://atlas-scientific.com/peristaltic/ezo-pmp/), as well operational data about the device.

 ## Features
 * Filtering BTHome metrics based on measurement type and MAC address